 The board recognizes the value of public comment on educational issues and the importance of involving members of the public in its meetings.
 In order to permit fair and orderly expression of public comment, the board will provide a period at the beginning of the meeting during which visitors may address the board on any topic within the scope of the board’s responsibility.
 The board may structure the public comment period, including determining the total time allotted for public comment and equally apportioning the minutes for each speaker.
 The board is not obligated to provide additional public comment time to accommodate everyone in attendance who wishes to speak.
 Any structure the board imposes will be content neutral.

 Those wishing to address the board must sign up on the sheet provided at the beginning of the meeting.
 Speakers will be recognized by the board president at the time they are to speak.
 When called forward, individuals will identify themselves, and each speaker will be allotted a maximum of three minutes.
+A speaker may not transfer time to another speaker or use additional time to speak on someone else’s behalf.
+No more than 30 minutes is allowed for a single subject except with the consent of the board.
 The board is not obligated to respond to questions or challenges made during the public comment period, and the board’s silence will not signal agreement or endorsement of the speaker’s remarks.

 The board may control the time, place and manner of public comment.
 The president may terminate an individual’s statement when the allotted time has passed and may interrupt a speaker to require the same standard of civility that the board imposes on itself.
 Examples of uncivil comments include comments that: